Modern Use Chemicals

 Over 200,000 metric tonnes of antibiotics are used annually for human and veterinary medicine, livestock production, and aquaculture.
 Antimicrobial compounds in municipal wastewater, stormwater, and agricultural and aquacultural inputs can establish chronic low-level exposures in marine and estuarine ecosystems.
 This may lead to the presence of antibiotic resistance, where bacteria in the water develop resistance to the compound’s mechanism of action and become the dominant form.
 Antibiotic resistance can then spread to the gut flora of marine organisms, and to human consumers, which may reduce the effectiveness of antimicrobial treatments when they are needed.
 Antimicrobial compounds in the environment may also promote the growth of pathogenic microbes, reducing the safety of recreational and commercial coastal activities.

-Microplastics In Marine Mammals
+Marine Mammals

-Microplastics are ubiquitous in the world’s oceans, lakes, and rivers.
-These small plastic particles and fibers have been a focus of recent research studies on marine animals because of their potential to leach harmful chemicals into the organism.
 Since 2017, the Coastal Marine Mammal Assessments Program has been refining the methodology for extraction of microplastics from the gastrointestinal tracts of dolphins, quantifying those microplastics, and then identifying the associated microplastic polymers.
-NCCOS plans to monitor trends in microplastic quantification and polymer types of plastics ingested by bottlenose dolphins stranded in South Carolina for at least the next five years.
+NCCOS is monitoring temporal and spatial trends in microplastic densities and polymer types of plastics ingested by bottlenose dolphins stranded in South Carolina.
 Our research helps to determine the effects of microplastics and associated contaminants on the health of marine mammals.